psypersky/Docker-Notes/node.js-example-2/README.md

 # How to NOT to Dockerize an app

-We are super exited about docker, we give a flying fuck about reading the complete documentation and we start writing our Dockerfile which is going to have PostgreSQL.
+We are super exited about docker and we give a flying fuck about reading the complete documentation so lets start writing our Dockerfile which is going to have PostgreSQL.

-Lets do it!

-Thanks to Volmar for this example :), we are learning together how now to do it xD

 We start using ubuntu because that's what we are going to use in production, great.
 ```
 FROM ubuntu:yakkety
-MAINTAINER Volmar Machado "qi.volmar@gmail.com"
 ```

 Install base programs, create an user, regular stuff...